top of page

 Jesus the Christ

-Jesus Christ, our Redeemer, was born in Bethlehem and raised in Nazareth, among the humble and overlooked rather than the powerful or privileged (Luke 2:4-7; John 1:46).
-As a child, he fled violence and lived as a refugee in Egypt (Matthew 2:13-15).
+Jesus Christ, our Redeemer, was born in Bethlehem under the shadow of Herod's throne, a ruler so threatened by news of his birth that he sought to destroy him (Matthew 2:16), a pattern of empire fearing what it cannot control that has repeated itself across every generation.
+As a child, he fled violence and lived as a refugee in Egypt (Matthew 2:13-15), later raised in Nazareth, a village so overlooked that even his own countrymen asked, "Can anything good come from Nazareth?"
+(John 1:46).
+It was among the humble and dismissed, not the powerful or privileged, that God chose to raise him.
 As a first-century Jewish man under Roman occupation, he entered the world without civil standing, yet embodied God's liberating presence among the people (Philippians 2:5-8).
+His title, Christ, is not a surname but an office: Christos, the Greek rendering of the Hebrew mashiach, the Anointed One, marked out for a specific work.
+In Israel's story, anointing set apart those called to speak God's truth, intercede on behalf of the people, and shepherd them with justice.
+Jesus embodies all of it at once, not roles held in sequence, but one life that speaks truth, intercedes with mercy, and reigns through service.
 Through his life, teachings, death, and resurrection, Jesus revealed the heart of God's justice and mercy.
-His words on the Mount (Matthew 5-7) and his proclamation in Nazareth (Luke 4:14-21; Isaiah 61:1-3) invite us to love God wholly, love our neighbors as ourselves, and participate in the renewal of creation (Deuteronomy 6:4-12; Matthew 22:34-40; Acts 2:42).
+His words on the Mount (Matthew 5-7) and his proclamation in Nazareth (Luke 4:14-21; Isaiah 61:1-3) invite us to love God wholly, love our neighbors as ourselves, and participate in the renewal of all creation (Deuteronomy 6:4-12; Matthew 22:34-40; Acts 2:42).
+Where the first humans were entrusted with the vocation of bearing God's image and failed to carry it, Jesus takes up that same calling and fulfills it, becoming the human we were made to be so that, through him, we become the humans we were made to be.
 In his suffering, Jesus stood with the persecuted and the weary, with the faithful Church of Smyrna and the enduring Church of Philadelphia (Revelation 2:8-11; 3:7-13), showing that even in weakness, Divine strength prevails (2 Corinthians 12:9-10).
 The risen Christ walks beside us still, the Good Shepherd leading us into truth, healing, and liberation (John 10:14-16; Luke 24:30-32).

 Holy Spirit